grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 2: HyperText Markup Language (HTML)

-We briefly cover the basics of cascading Style Sheets (CSS) that allow us to style the markup for web pages.
+We briefly cover the basics of the HyperText Markup Language (HTML) that is the markup for web pages.

 3: Cascading Style Sheets (CSS)